UT Tyler Student Money Management

 Below are links to events and departments at UT Tyler that might be of value to you while starting your college experience.

 - UT Tyler Scholarships

 Sometimes money problems sneak up on you when you least expect it.
-We want to make sure you are prepared for what challenges and financial situations you might find when starting college.
-Below are some resources and articles with great information on how to plan for financial success.
+We want to make sure you are prepared for the possible challenges and financial situations you encounter in college.
+Below are some resources and articles with great information on how to plan for your financial success.

 - Freshman Checklist (PDF)